tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 ## Conclusions

 Setting up this blog has been fun and relatively easy.
-I managed to achieve really good results with minimum effort.
+I managed to achieve excellent results with minimum effort.
 There were some Fedora specific wrinkles with setting up Jekyll, but I managed to find appropriate tweaks to the Quick-start instructions: